MiguelVeiro/Kubernetes-cluster/README.md

-# DevOps Technical Test
+# Kubernetes Cluster Test

-This repo contains the steps and commands followed to build the cluster and its configuration.
+This repo contains a Kubernetes cluster and configuration procedure.

+The main goal is to achieve a configuration based on the specified tasks below.

 Relevant sources are listed at the bottom.